 When you join a course as a learner, you will automatically receive in-app and/or email notifications:

-When a teacher or moderator has assigned a grade and/or has given you feedback
+When a teacher or moderator has assigned a score and/or has given you feedback

 When a learner, moderator, or teacher has responded to your discussion post